Stuff That Sells: How To Add Effective Curb Appeal

 Make Your Home Stand Out, But Not Too Much

-Purple maybe your favorite color, but you do not want to be known as the neighborhood eyesore.
+Purple may be your favorite color, but you do not want to be known as the neighborhood eyesore.
 Your color choices should fit in with the surrounding properties.
 According to a Boise ID real estate agent, you should save brighter, more vibrant colors for small accents.
 Superlative style and pristine condition will attract buyers; odd color choices will not.

 Seek Advice from Your Agent